overte-org/overte/BUILD_WIN.md

 ## CMake gives you the same error message repeatedly after the build fails

 Remove `CMakeCache.txt` found in the `%OVERTE_DIR%\build` directory.

-## CMake can't find OpenSSL

-Remove `CMakeCache.txt` found in the `%OVERTE_DIR%\build` directory.
-Verify that your HIFI_VCPKG_BASE environment variable is set and pointing to the correct location.
-Verify that the file `${HIFI_VCPKG_BASE}/installed/x64-windows/include/openssl/ssl.h` exists.